Penguin-Guru/WallpaperChanger/README.md

 ## Requirements:

 This will only work on (more or less) POSIX systems and I have only tested it on Linux.
-I have also only tested it with Xorg, but it *might* work with Wayland.
+It does not seem to work with Xwayland (https://github.com/Penguin-Guru/WallpaperChanger/issues/15).

 ### Libraries:
 - xcb